oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

 Inserting NULLs
 ---------------

-Oracle requires a type, even for null values.
-When you pass the value None, then python-oracledb assumes the type is STRING.
+Oracle Database requires a type, even for null values.
+When you pass the value None, then python-oracledb assumes its type is a string.
 If this is not the desired type, you can explicitly set it.
 For example, to insert a null :ref:`Oracle Spatial SDO_GEOMETRY <spatial>` object:

 .. code-block:: python